 According to Rana, recent smart technologies for cladding, including solar energy generating panels and dynamic wind facades, can reduce the carbon footprint and energy loads of the building.
 These cladding technologies in the future will have a huge role to play in making buildings “zero energy”.
-A more “frugal approach” would be, the use of waste plastics, recycled steel , broken tiles as cladding materials for new buildings, she adds.
+A more “frugal approach” would be, the use of waste plastics, recycled steel, and broken tiles as cladding materials for new buildings, she adds.

 Ventilated Energy Conserving Facades

 Sunset Streaks – A project by FunderMaxAccording to Ar.
-Goregaoker, ventilated facades incorporate a technology where the cladding system is installed at a certain gap from the building face and the system itself has vertical gaps between the cladding materials so as to let the natural air to flow in the space between.
-Ventilated facades are a complex, multi-layer structural solution that enables “dry” installation of ventilated walls.
+Goregaoker, ventilated facades incorporate a technology where the cladding system is installed at a certain gap from the building face and the system itself has vertical gaps between the cladding materials so as to let the natural airflow in the space between.
+Ventilated facades are a complex, multi-layer structural solution that enables the “dry” installation of ventilated walls.
 This reduces the amount of heat that buildings absorb in hot weather conditions due to partial reflection of solar radiation, says Amit Murao, Partner, ADCPL.
 The heat is absorbed by the covering, the ventilated air gap and the application of insulating material.

 This, in turn, helps in achieving a considerable reduction in the costs of air conditioning.
 Vice versa, in winter, ventilated walls manage to retain heat, resulting in savings in terms of heating.
-Handa too agrees that the process achieves a well ventilated facade cladding involves combining a substructure and an insulation layer to the support wall that covers the building by means of a port structure (mainly made of aluminium).
+Handa too agrees that the process achieves a well-ventilated facade cladding that involves combining a substructure and an insulation layer to the support wall that covers the building by means of a port structure (mainly made of aluminium).

 Optical and mesmerising – A project by FunderMax

 Rear Ventilated Facade Systems are installed on substructures that leave ample space between the wall and the panel.
-During monsoons, this facade system drains the rain water away from the walls.
+During monsoons, this facade system drains the rainwater away from the walls.
 It is a sustainable system and can help reduce the power consumption of AC in buildings.
 It creates a gap between the building wall and facade, which reduces the overall U factor of the system by allowing active air movement, explains Khanna.
 This improves heat and noise reduction while also imparting better weather protection.

 Rain-Screen Cladding – Details & Advantages

 According to Ashok Kumar Bhaiya, CMD, Aludecor, with rain screen cladding, which acts as a ventilated facade as well, there is no need for any weather sealant to be used.
-The air gap between the building and rain screen creates pressure equalization which will not allow any air or water infiltration.
+The air gap between the building and the rain screen creates pressure equalization which will not allow any air or water infiltration.
 Appropriate pressure equalization also helps in minimum undulation in metal composite panels.

 Reza Kabul notes that its advantages are similar to ventilated surfaces and also their design parameters, only the terminology defers as per climatic conditions.
-Care has to be taken such that the system is designed to provide proper drainage for water which can get collected in the cavity of the structural support system for the cladding.
+Care has to be taken such that the system is designed to provide proper drainage for water that can get collected in the cavity of the structural support system for the cladding.

 Shreepati Arcade at Mumbai – A project by Reza Kabul Architects 66 WFM

 A rain-screen facade consists of a ventilation cavity of around 25mm right behind the cladding panel, explains Kanchwala, preventing energy loss and structural decay.
-The insulation can be positioned within the cavity and the openings at the top and bottom of the clad, which can allow the evaporation of moisture vapor and drainage.
+The insulation can be positioned within the cavity and the openings at the top and bottom of the clad, which can allow the evaporation of moisture vapour and drainage.

 External wall insulation is superior in performance as it eliminates the condensation risks associated with internal or cavity wall insulation.
-This is important for renovation schemes and in new construction, the use of back ventilated rain-screen cladding provides the designer with the opportunity to use economical single skin load bearing block work for infill walls.
+This is important for renovation schemes and in new construction, the use of back ventilated rain-screen cladding provides the designer with the opportunity to use economical single skin load-bearing block work for infill walls.